qmacro/managed-associations-in-cap/guide/README.md

 Branch: `14-relate-each-of-the-books-and-authors-entities-to-the-new-link-entity`.

 Think of the link entity as a central "plumbing" facility, that just has a list of (in this case) pairs of numeric author and book IDs, linking authors and books.
-Then, from either side, we need to links the `Books` entity and `Authors` entity to that central plumbing facility, i.e. the link entity.
+Then, from either side, we need to link the `Books` entity and `Authors` entity to that central plumbing facility, i.e. the link entity.

 Right now, the relationships defined in `srv/extend.cds`, going from `bookshop.Books` and going from `bookshop.Authors`, go to each other.
 In other words, these are the two managed association definitions (see just earlier for the entire contents):